eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_scala-scripts.md

     }

-There exists some handy methods to create content objects.
-The `renderTemplate()` method from the singleton `org.eknet.publet.web.util.RenderUtils` can be used to create html by rendering a template.
+Thus the body of a script must return a value of type `Option[Content]`.
+There exists some handy methods to create content objects in `org.eknet.publet.web.util.RenderUtils`, which is imported by default.
+For example, the `renderTemplate()` method can be used to create html by rendering a template.
 The method expects an uri that names the template and an optional map of attributes.

 Another quite common scenario is to return JSON, usually when interacting with javascript.
 The method `makeJson()` can be used for that.
 It will convert a